-Since the introduction of SAP S/4HANA, there have been many functional improvements in SAP Controlling including:
+With the introduction of SAP S/4HANA there have been many improvements in SAP Controlling including:

-Controlling manufacturing order variance is improved with two new Fiori apps with enhanced views of variance at the order and work center and operation levels which are now included in the universal journal.
+Controlling manufacturing order variance analysis is now improved with two new Fiori apps with enhanced views of variance at the order and work center and operation levels which are now included in the universal journal.
 Let's discuss the two Fiori apps:

 Figure 1 : Production Cost Analysis - Summary View

 You select the primary report filters at the top to display a summary of production order costs.